iskmz/InteractiveMazzawiFamilyTree/README.md

 you can view the project at https://iskmz.com/MazzawiFamily/mz_tree/

-or download a copy for offline view from releases or from the download icon in https://iskmz.com/
+or download a copy for offline view from releases or from the download icon at https://iskmz.com/